TwoyeCrypto/Fama/README.md

-# Fama
+# Fama Mahjong
-https://fama.fun Fama Mahjong is a crypto Mahjong game built on SUI, Aptos and 0L blockchain.
+Fama Mahjong https://fama.fun is a crypto Mahjong game built on SUI, Aptos and 0L blockchain.